Basil Pesto is made with toasted pine nuts, basil, garlic, Parmesan cheese and olive oil in two minutes, perfect for using up summer basil.

 - Use as a spread on your favorite sandwiches.

-- Add to an omelette or even top your Eggs Benedict with it instead of hollandaise.
+- Add to an omelette or even top your Eggs Benedict with pesto instead of hollandaise.

 - Add to roasted vegetables or any of your favorite grilled meats.